aws-github-ops/handle-stale-discussions/README.md

 Automatically close answered discussions as resolved

-This is false by default
+This is enabled by default

 ### close-locked-discussions

 Automatically close locked discussions as outdated

-This is false by default
+This is enabled by default

 ### instructions-response-text